-- Before lifting a pump, check the weight of the equipment in Table 4 on page 12. - Use power-assisted equipment, and trained moving and installation personnel to avoid dropping, slipping, and overturning the pump and severely injuring personnel. - Do not stand under equipment being moved.
+- Before lifting a pump, check the weight of the equipment in Table 4. - Use power-assisted equipment, and trained moving and installation personnel to avoid dropping, slipping, and overturning the pump and severely injuring personnel. - Do not stand under equipment being moved.